pivotal/docs-tap/use-case.md

-# Tanzu Application Platform Use Case: Install and Deploy the Spring Pet Clinic App
+# Tanzu Application Platform Tutorial: Install and Deploy the Spring Pet Clinic App
 This topic describes how to use Tanzu Application Platform capabilities to install, configure, and deploy the Spring Pet Clinic app.
 This procedure includes Cloud Native Runtimes, App Live View, Application Accelerator, and Tanzu Build Service.

 ## Install and Configure the  Tanzu Application Platform Bundle